 Answer: The slope from the fitted regression model is the estimated ratio of geometric means in FIB when the difference in CRP is by 1 mg/L (higher in the greater CRP group) if the true relationship between log transformed FIB and CRP is linear.
 The slope is the average ratio in geometric mean FIB per 1 mg/L difference in CRP if the relationship between log transformed FIB and CRP is not linear.

+Total: 5/5

 Provide full statistical inference about the presence of an association between fibrinogen and CRP using this regression analysis.